 |In most municipalities, risks of not getting a permit for your deck project include:|

 Getting a permit can be a long, expensive, and frustrating process.
 For many people, the risk of not obtaining a permit is worth the reward of being able to finish a project in a timely manner.
 If you choose not to obtain a permit for your project, you must at least confirm that the project is permit-able.
 It’s simple and fairly low cost to obtain a permit for a structure after the fact, as long as it’s all to code and in accordance with specific zoning bylaws.

 If your deck is not permissible and an inspector makes a call to your house during or after the project, you will face much more serious fines and will likely be required to tear the deck down.

-If you’re ready to build or renovate a deck, Citywide Sundecks makes it easy.
+If you’re ready to build or renovate a deck, Citywide Sundecks and Railings makes it easy.
 We’ll walk you through the whole process and give you answers specific to your circumstances.

 Call 604-786-3325 or fill out the form below for a free quote and consultation on your deck project.